What is Machine Learning (ML)? | Meaning and Types Explained

 Reinforcement Learning

-This type of learning is a combination of both supervised and unsupervised learning, and also they are based on a win or loss system; the machine is simply run on values such that if the specific objective is achieved, then a reward is given, and it learns that otherwise, it try another approach.
+This type of learning is a combination of both supervised and unsupervised learning, and also they are based on a win or loss system; the machine is simply run on values such that if the specific objective is achieved, then a reward is given, and it learns that otherwise, it tries another approach.

 What makes Machine Learning different from Artificial Intelligence?

 The two terms are often used interchangeably in the world of machine learning, and there’s a good reason for it.
 Both AI and Machine Learning make computers do certain things for us that they are not naturally capable of doing, and there are lots of examples of how AI and Machine Learning are alike in this respect.
-AI means Artificial Intelligence and Machine Learning is another way of saying the same thing, so it is not necessary to differentiate them.
+AI means Artificial Intelligence, and Machine Learning is another way of saying the same thing, so it is not necessary to differentiate them.

 Conclusion

-ML enables computers to be able to learn without any human intervention, which would have been impossible to do in the past.
-The difference between a traditional programmer and a machine learning programmer lies in the types of instructions or program that each are working on, but how exactly they are working on them is fundamentally different.
+ML enables computers to be able to learn without any human intervention, which would have been impossible in the past.
+The difference between a traditional programmer and a machine learning programmer lies in the types of instructions or programs that each is working on, but how exactly they are working on them is fundamentally different.
 With ML, it is the computer that learns from the data, and then uses the result for more tasks, and learns from that as well.
-For example, a computer would not be able to recognize the sound of a human voice without a human trainer that tells the computer how to recognize human voices, which is exactly what a ML programmer does, with computers.
+For example, a computer would not be able to recognise the sound of a human voice without a human trainer who tells the computer how to recognise human voices, which is exactly what an ML programmer does with computers.